Help Center

 During peak periods (spring time), shipping may be delayed.
 During these times and if we are experiencing delays, the amount of shipping delay will be clearly displayed on the applicable product pages.

 Local pick-up is available.
-We are located in Northeast Ohio.
+We are located in Millersburg, IN.

 Yes, we ship to Canada and other international locations.